 What Are Strength Standards for Men?

-Instead, these values are a rough example of what an "average" healthy adult man can lift, based on their body weight and experience level.
+Instead, these values are a rough example of what an "average" adult man can lift, based on their body weight and experience level.
 Here, the data are broken down into three categories, including untrained (no prior lifting experience), novice (several months of experience) and intermediate (a few years of experience).

 Bench Press Standards for Men by Body Weight